schambig/holbertonschool-printf-test/README.md

 ![_printf](https://i.imgur.com/QRigUKw.jpg)

 ## Description
+This project emulates some of the funtionalities of the builtin C printf() function which we named _printf.

 The  function  _printf()  writes  output to the standard output.
 The function writes under the control of a format string that specifies how subsequent arguments are converted for output.

 Prototype: int _printf(const char *, ...);